The short answer: IP CTS vs IP Relay

 Purpose: Helps individuals who are deaf, hard of hearing, or have speech disabilities communicate via text with standard phone users.

-User Experience: For the Nagish user, IP Relay feels similar to texting but the person on the other side of the call will be using a regular phone.
+User Experience: For Nagish users, IP Relay feels like texting, while the person on the other end experiences a regular phone call.

 Which One to Use?

-If you can speak but have a difficulty hearing on calls β IP CTS (for captioned phone calls).
+If you prefer to speak but have difficulty hearing on calls β IP CTS (for captioned phone calls).

 If you prefer to type instead of speaking β IP Relay (for text-based communication with voice users).